glorwlin/glorwlin.github.io/notes/sql/sqlite-mysql-postgresql.md

 # Popular Open-Source RDBMSs
 {: .no_toc }

-SQLite, MySQL and PostgreSQL are the most widely implemented open-source RDBMSs nowadays.
-Here we will look into how each of them specialises in a different type of task.
+SQLite, MySQL, and PostgreSQL are currently the most widely implemented open-source relational database management systems (RDBMSs).
+Here, we will explore how each specialises in various types of tasks.
-{: .fs-6 .fw-300 }
+{: .fs-5 .fw-300 }

 ## Table of Contents
 {: .no_toc .text-delta }